 Did you know that 60% of a website’s social traffic comes from LinkedIn?
 So, make sure that you include calls-to-actions in your articles that drive people to your website.
 Post your article on your Company page too.
 LinkedIn shares it with a wider audience as it starts to get engagement.
 If you’re lucky, then your article may end up on LinkedIn Pulse.

-S2: Is it important to except an invite from, and to connect with every person on LinkedIn who wants to connect with you?
+S2: Is it important to accept an invite from, and to connect with every person on LinkedIn who wants to connect with you?

 CM: First, determine your LinkedIn strategy.
 Why are you on LinkedIn?
 Once you determine that, consider who you should be connecting with to achieve your objectives.
 You might have a short-term strategy (get a job), and a long-term strategy (build a network of customers, local business leaders, international influencers, etc.), but work to the strategy.